mntushar/ReactVirtualDropdown/npm/README.md

 # React Virtual Dropdown Component

 The VirtualSelector is a virtual scrolling-based selector component designed to optimize data loading and rendering.
-Instead of loading all data at once, it loads a specific number of items and fetches new data as the user scrolls.It supports both offset and cursor pagination.
+Instead of loading all data at once, it loads a specific number of items and fetches new data as the user scrolls.
+It supports both offset and cursor pagination.

 #### Props